-March is a wonderful time of year, with so many incredible choices and things to do.
+March is a wonderful time of year, with so many great choices and things to do.

 What are you going to get up to?

-8. Catch an outdoor movie by the waterfront at Sunset Cinema
+4. Catch an outdoor movie at Sunset Cinema

 This autumn, we’ll be able to catch movies under the stars in yet another beautiful location.
 The Sunset Cinema returns this March with an excellent line-up of movies from fresh blockbusters to old classics and family favourites.
 So if you want to get your outdoor film fix now that Moonlight Cinema is done for the season, look no further.

-9. Drive down to the Gold Coast and visit the new world-exclusive pop art exhibition
+5. Head down to the Gold Coast to visit the Italian Renaissance Alive exhibition

 Earth Hour is a global movement meant to bring attention and urgency to protecting the planet from global warming, climate change, habitat destruction, and other environmental changes threatening our planet’s livelihood.
 The event began in Sydney in 2007, and has since spread to over 190 countries and millions of households.

 The most common way to participate in Earth Hour is to switch off all non-essential lights in your home for one hour on Saturday March 23 at 8:30pm local time.

 14. Shop at James Street’s boutiques after dark